SenorC4/HomeLab/README.md

 ACME: ssl cert for the web interface using proxmox's built in certbot functionality

-ZFS pool: (rpool) of the 5 drives listed earlier in raid0? (this neeeds to change)
+ZFS pool: (prmoxox) 2 x 2TB Samsung 870 QVO raid1
+          (storage) 3 x 500gb Samsung 860 EVO in raidz1

 pve-nag-buster: package that disables the paid version pop-up for proxmox

 ## CT's

-All of my CT's are running Debian 12 with the unnatended-upgrades package installed
+All of my CT's are running Debian 12 with the unnatended-upgrades package installed except for vpn which is running debian 11

 VPN.lukelecain.com -